Shiimymy/survey_data/README.md

 ## Deployment

+* **Fork template**: The first step before coding was to fork the p3-template from Code Institute as asked.
+To do so, once on the p3-template in Github (as per the first link), I clicked on Fork on the top-right of the page.
+Then I renamed the repository with the name of my project under Repository name and clicked to Create Fork.
+This allowed me to update the template.

-* **Clone project**:
+* **Project deployment**:

-This project will be also cloned to work locally on the future realesed by following these setps:
+* **Clone project**: This project will be also cloned to work locally on the future realesed by following these setps:

-Go in General Knowledge Quizz repository,
+1. Go in survey_data repository,
-Click on Code to find the URL and copy it.
+2. Click on Code to find the URL and copy it.
-In the Terminal write git clone and paste the url.
+3. In the Terminal write git clone and paste the url.
-Press Enter to create the clone.
+4. Press Enter to create the clone.

 ## Credits